Wild Things Run Fast

-Wild Things Run Fast is the 11th studio album by Canadian singer-songwriter Joni Mitchell.
-Her first of four releases for Geffen Records, it was released in 1982 and represents her departure from jazz to a more 1980s pop sound.
+Wild Things Run Fast is the eleventh studio album by Canadian singer-songwriter Joni Mitchell.
+Her first of four releases for Geffen Records, it was released in 1982 and represents her move to a more 1980s pop sound.
 This was her first album to work with bassist Larry Klein, whom she married in 1982.
 Klein would play bass on and co-produce her next four albums.